amcolash/ScaleIoT/README.md

 # Setup

 ## Cloning the project
 To start, you will need a copy of this project.
 Open up your terminal and then you will be set to start!
-Simply type `git clone https://github.com/amcolash/ScaleIoT.git` or `git clone git@github.com:amcolash/ScaleIoT.git`, depending on your preferences for cloning repos.
+First, you will need to install git if you don't have it yet: `sudo apt-get install git`.
+Then type `git clone https://github.com/amcolash/ScaleIoT.git` or `git clone git@github.com:amcolash/ScaleIoT.git`, depending on your preferences for cloning repos.
 If you don't know, choose the first option.

 ## Installing dependencies
 - Install opencv (with python bindings and NumPy for python 2.x) `sudo apt-get install python-opencv python-numpy`
 - Install ssocr (ocr of seven segment displays)
 ```
-sudo apt-get install libx11-dev libimlib2-dev
+sudo apt-get install libx11-dev libimlib2-dev make
 wget http://www.unix-ag.uni-kl.de/~auerswal/ssocr/ssocr-2.14.1.tar.bz2
 bzip2 -d ssocr-2.14.1.tar.bz2
 tar xvf ssocr-2.14.1.tar